 If you asked the average comic fan to name one Wonder Woman villain, he/she would probably offer Cheetah.
 There is a good reason for that, as Cheetah has been Wonder Woman’s main adversary almost since her beginning.
 Cheetah debuted in Wonder Woman

-movie, Cheetah is a still a preeminent villain, both for Princess Diana and the DC Universe overall.
+movie, Cheetah is reportedly the main antagonist for the sequel.
+Overall, Cheetah is a preeminent villain, both for Princess Diana and the DC Universe overall.